jefdaj/ortholang-demo/templates/genomes.md

 {% import "macros.jinja" as macros with context %}

-You can load any FASTA or GenBank file in ShortCut, but a few standard ones are also pre-downloaded on the demo server for convenience.
+You can use any FASTA or GenBank file with ShortCut, but a few standard ones are also pre-downloaded on the demo server for convenience.

 Clicking the load links below will type the corresponding `load_` function in the interpreter for you.